apache/tvm/docs/dev/virtual_machine.rst

   RegName dst
   size_t const_index

 Load the constant at `const_index` from the constant pool.
-The result is saved to register dst.
+The result is saved to register `dst`.

 Object Representation
 ~~~~~~~~~~~~~~~~~~~~~